-WE ARE OPEN and are scheduling VIRTUAL and some in-person appointments.
+WE ARE OPEN and are scheduling telehealth and some in-person appointments.

 Limiting face-to-face contact with others is the best way to reduce the spread of coronavirus disease 2019 (COVID-19).